ipetez/smartstorage/README.md

 # smart-localStorage

 An HTML5 localStorage helper library that extends the native localStorage API through Javascript.
-It offers a more efficient and robust way of retrieving, setting and updating important information needed for your web application, with callback support.
+It offers a more efficient and robust way of retrieving, setting and updating important information needed for your web application, with built-in callback support.
 This library also includes support for older browsers that don't natively support the localStorage API.

 ## storageManager constructor